Air defense identification zone: South Korea

 South Korea operates a zone that covers most but not all of its claimed airspace.
 It does not cover some remote spots.
 The zone was established in 1951, during the Korean War, by the United States Air Force to block communist forces.

 When part or all of flight route of an aircraft enters the KADIZ area, it is required to send a specific flight plan one hour prior to departure.
 Civilian aircraft with regular routes should submit a repetitive flight plan to the air traffic control.
 There is no need for legal action when an aircraft enters KADIZ as long as the aircraft follows its flight plan reported to the South Korean government.
 If there is a change in the flight passage or an approach without prior notification, the South Korean Air Force has the right to immediately identify or to track down the aircraft and to be prepared for interception.
 However, military force such as shooting down the plane cannot be exercised.

 Following China's establishment of an ADIZ in November 2013 covering disputed areas, the Defense Ministry of Republic of Korea announced in December that year that the Korea Air Defense Identification Zone (KADIZ) would be expanded to partially overlap with those of China and Japan.
 The final zone would include the islands of Marado near Jeju, Hongdo in the Yellow Sea, and Ieodo within the overlapping exclusive economic zones of South Korea and China.
 The sensitive issues are expected to bring military or diplomatic conflict between the three countries.
 By 29 August, Chinese military jets had entered the KADIZ area without notice five times in 2018.
 Chinese foreign ministry spokeswoman Hua Chunying said that an ADIZ is not airspace, without referring to any specific incident.

 China

 On November 23, 2013 the People's Republic of China (PRC) established a zone in the East China Sea.
-The announcement drew criticism from China's East and Southeast neighbors, as well as from the European Union and the United States.
+The announcement drew criticism from some of China's East and Southeast neighbors and the United States.
 The responses focused on two aspects.
 Firstly, China's ADIZ in the East China Sea covers disputed territories such as the Japanese-controlled Senkaku Islands (Diaoyu Islands in the PRC) and the Socotra Rock, which is claimed by South Korea.
 Secondly, it overlaps with other countries' ADIZ and imposes requirements on both civilian and military aircraft, regardless of destination.

-In 2014, the Chinese Foreign Ministry dismissed reports that it was considering a similar ADIZ over the South China Sea, as the countries in ASEAN were no threat.
+The media has reported that since 2010 China has been planning an ADIZ over the South China sea.
+However, as of 2020, China has not declared a South China Sea ADIZ.